South African Gold Miners Awarded 22m in Historic Silicosis Settlement

 - Related Practice Area(s):

-- Human Rights, Corporate Social Responsibility, Investigations and Audits
+- Human Rights, Integrity + (Governance, Investigations and Solutions)

 South African gold miners who developed silicosis after repeated exposure to dust have reached a multi-million dollar settlement.
 The claims were instituted in 2012 by 4,365 Claimants who claimed they contracted dust-related lung diseases, silicosis and silico-tuberculosis from working in unsafe conditions in the mines.
 Anglo American and AngloGold Ashanti agreed to pay the equivalent of $32.5m (£22m) to former gold miners and relatives of deceased ex-miners who were affected by silicosis.